 In addition HSRC is able to call upon the expertise of many other Lancaster staff not directly involved in HSRC.
-For example, Dr Roger Brooks, Graham Rand, Dr Stephan Onggo, Dr Adam Hindle, Professor Richard Eglese, Dr Zhan Pang, Professor Matthias Ehrgott, Professor Monideepa Tarafdar, Professor David Brown and Dr Patrick Stacey have all been involved in health systems projects in recent years.
+For example, Dr Roger Brooks, Graham Rand, Dr Stephan Onggo, Dr Adam Hindle, Professor Richard Eglese, Dr Zhan Pang, Professor Matthias Ehrgott, Professor Monideepa Tarafdar and Professor David Brown have all been involved in health systems projects in recent years.

 If you have any queries about MRes/PhD research or Masters student projects you wish to discuss, please contact Dave Worthington via email or via phone on (01524) 593872.